 Looking for free 3D printer models to download?
-Here are the 35 best sites and search engines to find free STL files or 3D printer files.
+Here are the 35 best sites and search engines to find free STL files and 3D printer files in other formats.

-This is a selection of the best 3D printing websites, content repositories, marketplaces and search engines for free 3D printer models to download.
+This is a selection of the best 3D printing websites, model repositories, marketplaces and websites for free 3D printer models to download.
 Each lets you browse a large choice of 3D printing designs to print at home.

 Some of these sites also include storefronts for selling 3D printing designs.
 So if you’re a 3D modeler and fancy making some spare cash, these are perfect platforms for showcasing your work and selling it.

-Have we missed your favorite site for free STL file downloads?
-Let us know in the comments, and we’ll add them in a future update.
+If we have missed your favorite site for free STL file downloads, please let us know in the comments, and we’ll add them in a future update.

-The single biggest content repository for 3D printer models on the internet is Thingiverse, a website operated by MakerBot Industries, the creators of the popular Replicator series of 3D printers.
+The single biggest content repository for 3D printer models on the internet is Thingiverse – the offer roughly 1 million STL files, leaving the competition far behind.
+The website is operated by MakerBot Industries, the creators of the Replicator series of 3D printers.
 The site is well established and mature, with a huge community of dedicated makers offering free STL files to download in varying categories and complexity.
 Once you are logged in, you can share tagged 3D printer models in a personal collection.
 If you’re looking for cool things to 3D print, this is the best place to start.

 Download 3D printer files at: Thingiverse

 CGTrader is a marketplace to buy and sell 3D designs.
 They’re not just limited to CAD files, however; the site also offers a nice selection of free 3D printer files to download which can be fabricated on any 3D printer.
-The 3D printer models are sorted by categories and can be downloaded after signing in.
+The 3D printer models — roughly 54,000 — are sorted by categories and can be downloaded after signing in.